8 Great HR Tools for Your Tech Stack

 Correspondent for Staffing.com

 As workplaces adapted to COVID-19’s challenges, they’ve relied on their HR tech stack more than ever.
-The pandemic has given us an opportunity to realize how important these tools are, and to separate the fluff from the mission critical.
+The pandemic gave us an opportunity to realize how important these tools are, and to separate the fluff from the mission critical.

 “HR information systems are becoming smarter, providing better experiences, and integrating more easily with other tools,” says Jeff Waldman, Founder and Principal of ScaleHR.
 They are also constantly rolling out new features.

 From brand-new releases to ones that are now gaining fans, the following HR tools offer a range of functions, covering payroll, recruiting, and more.
-Our list showcases their standout features, which should be on your radar for 2021.
+Our list showcases their standout features, which should be on your radar.

 1. Hibob